Table Of Contents

 4) KPMG

 KPMG is a global network providing audit, tax, and advisory services to businesses and governments.
 It was founded in 1987 through the merger of Klynveld Main Goerdeler (KMG) and Peat Marwick.
-In 2025, KPMG employs more than 273,000 people across 140 countries, with its global headquarters in the Netherlands.
+KPMG is recognised for its commitment to integrity, quality, and professional excellence.

 KPMG helps organisations with business improvement, risk management, and digital transformation.
 It promotes a culture of sustainability, innovation, and accountability, offering structured training and detailed recruitment processes to attract high-performing professionals.